mark-hager/scopefoundry.github.io/advanced_dev.md

 ## Where to Find Out More

 For questions about this documentation or ScopeFoundry in general, please visit and post on the ScopeFoundry [project mailing list and forum](https://groups.google.com/forum/#!forum/scopefoundry).

 For source code of all ScopeFoundry projects visit our [GitHub page](https://github.com/scopefoundry/).

+ScopeFoundry is available to download from [PyPI](https://pypi.python.org/pypi/ScopeFoundry) or install via `pip install ScopeFoundry`.